Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations

-\begin{enumerate} \item[a)] an approach for identity-preserving iris image synthesis with attribute manipulation controlled by gradient-guided traversal of a latent space of a decoder-based generative model (the novelty of this approach compared to previous works in explained in Sec. \ref{related:novelty}), \item[b)] a method applicable to any pre-trained generator of iris images utilizing decoder network mapping latent codes into iris images, \item[c)] implementation that generates and manipulates full-resolution ($640\times480$ pixels) iris images compliant with ISO/IEC 19794-6, which are directly suitable for use in iris recognition pipelines and standardized evaluation protocols. \end{enumerate}
+\begin{enumerate} \item[a)] an approach for identity-preserving iris image synthesis with image attribute manipulation controlled by gradient-guided traversal of a latent space of a decoder-based generative model (the novelty of this approach compared to previous works in explained in Sec. \ref{related:novelty}), \item[b)] implementation\footnote{\url{httsp://github.com/...} GitHub address has been removed to preserve anonymity, and will be added in case this paper is accepted} that generates and manipulates full-resolution ($640\times480$ pixels) iris images compliant with ISO/IEC 19794-6, which are directly suitable for use in iris recognition pipelines and standardized evaluation protocols. \end{enumerate}

 The proposed method is applicable to any pre-trained generator of iris images utilizing decoder network mapping latent codes into iris images.
 The method is also self-supervised and does not require labeled data to enable attribute manipulation.